-- Enable Acceptable Use Control, see Configuring the URL Filtering Engine. - (Optional) Create Custom URL Categories, see Creating and Editing Custom and External URL Categories.
+Enable Acceptable Use Control, see Configuring the URL Filtering Engine, on page 156.

+• (Optional) Create Custom URL Categories, see Creating and Editing Custom URL Categories, on page 168.

-- Note If you have used URL categories as criteria within a policy then those categories alone are available to specify actions against within the same policy.
-Some of the options described below may differ or be unavailable because of this. - Step 1 Choose one of Access Policies, Cisco Data Security Policies, or Encrypted HTTPS Management from the Web Security Manager menu. - Step 2 Find the required policy name in the policies table. - Step 3 Click the cell link in the URL Filtering column on the same row. - Step 4 (Optional) Add custom URL categories: - a.
-Click Select Custom Categories. - b.
-Choose which custom URL categories to include in this policy and click Apply.
+If you have used URL categories as criteria within a policy then those categories alone are available to specify actions against within the same policy.
+Some of the options described below may differ or be unavailable because of this.

+- Step 1 Choose one of Access Policies, Cisco Data Security Policies, or Encrypted HTTPS Management from the Web Security Manager menu. - Step 2 Find the required policy name in the policies table. - Step 3 Click the cell link in the URL Filtering column on the same row. - Step 4 (Optional) Add custom URL categories: - a) Click Select Custom Categories. - b) Choose which custom URL categories to include in this policy and click Apply.